RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 ## Law & Literature

 Since 2008, Prof. Lawson and I have taken turns teaching Law and Literature.
-Indeed, when I last taught Law and Literature, the students took over the course early and made it something much grander than I could imagine.
+Indeed, when I last taught Law and Literature (in 2014, I think), the students took over the course early and made it something much grander than I could imagine.
 Their ultimate verdict was that I should make a seminar version of the course,